1) Customizable timer bar and icon configurations to monitor buffs, debuffs and cooldowns

 The General tab provides options to enable/disable the entire bar group, rename the bar group, specify how bars are sorted, conditionally show/hide the bar group, and adjust settings for mouse clicks, tooltips, and special effects (e.g., pulsing icons, flashing on expiration).

 The Layout and Appearance tabs let you modify the look of the selected bar group.
 You can adjust the bar group's configuration and the direction that bars grow from the anchor.
-You can select alternate coloring schemes.
+You can select alternate coloring schemes which, among other things, let you show each spell with a custom color that you can define on the Spells tab.
 You can adjust dimensions, fonts and textures (after overriding defaults set on the Defaults tab).
 You can turn on and off particular characteristics (icon, colored bar, spark, label, etc.) and change their relative positions.
 If you prefer icon-based interfaces, Raven includes configurations featuring large icons with optional mini-bars.
 You can also attach bar groups to each other to facilitate alignment (including the ability to attach to a bar group's last bar so a stack of bar groups can expand and shrink as needed).
 Play around some and check out the range of possible designs (hint: you can shift-left-click on a bar group anchor to show test bars).

 The Timer Options tab lets you adjust settings related to bar duration and time left.
 You can set all bars in a group to have a uniform duration (this makes it easy to compare how much time is left on bars with similar, but slightly different, durations).
 You can specify whether to show bars with unlimited duration (e.g., paladin auras).
 You can filter bars based on their durations and amount of time left (this is how the standard bar groups separate short buffs from long buffs).